-Investment Property Mortgage Rates What Should You Expect To Pay
+Investment Property Mortgage Rates: What Should You Expect To Pay?

-Buying an investment property can be a great wealth-building move.
-But it is a different ballgame from buying a primary residence, as investment property mortgage rates are almost always higher than they are for a primary residence, and the borrower criteria for investment property loans are stricter, too.
+Buying an investment property can be a great wealth-building move, but it is a different ballgame from buying a primary residence, as investment property mortgage rates are almost always higher than they are for a primary residence, and the borrower criteria for investment property loans are stricter, too.

-“All interest rates have risk adjustments for things such as lower credit scores, less money down, if it’s a condo or if it’s a multiunit,” said Nicole Rueth, a senior vice president and branch manager at Fairway Independent Mortgage Corporation (Fairway owns Home.com).
-“There is also a risk adjustment for occupancy when it’s an investment.
-The risk is greater that, if pressed, you would default on an investment before your primary home since you personally live in your primary home.”
+It should be noted that all interest rates have risk adjustments for things such as lower credit scores, variations in down payment amounts and whether the property is a condo multiunit.
+There is also a risk adjustment for occupancy when it’s an investment.
+The risk is assumed to be greater that, if pressed, an owner may default on an investment property before his/her primary home since they personally live in their primary home.

 You might think of an investment property as creating more stability, since, in theory, rental income will cover the mortgage payment.